aws-vls-dub/eks/README.md

  * Select the Cloud9 instance
- * Click Actions > Instance Settings > Attach/Replace IAM Role
+ * Click Actions > Instance Settings > Modify IAM Role
  * Filter the roles, searching for "cloud9"
  * Click Apply once the role is selected